Yael-Parra/Taximeter/README.md

 This repository contains a Taxi Fare System developed in Python.
 The project is divided into two levels:

-1.  🟢 **Basic Level**: A simple CLI-based system where the user can start a ride, calculate fares for both moving and stationary taxi, and end a ride.
+1. **Basic Level**: A simple CLI-based system where the user can start a ride, calculate fares for both moving and stationary taxi, and end a ride.
-2.  🟡**Intermediate Level**: This level adds logging, unit tests, and a history of past trips for enhanced functionality.
+2. **Intermediate Level**: This level adds logging, unit tests, and a history of past trips for enhanced functionality.

 The goal is to gradually improve the system, making it more robust and feature-rich.